mmcdermott/How-to-PhD/docs/index.md

 # Index
   1. [Research](skill_modules/research)
-       1. Finding / Designing New Projects
+       q.
+Finding / Designing New Projects
-       2. Starting Projects
+       b.
+Starting Projects
-       3. Finishing Projects
+       c.
+Finishing Projects
   2. [Technology](skill_modules/technology)
-       1. What technical skills do you need expertise in, and how can you gain that expertise?
+       a.
+What technical skills do you need expertise in, and how can you gain that expertise?
-       2. Balancing Unstructured vs. Structured Learning?
+       b.
+Balancing Unstructured vs. Structured Learning?
-       3. Effective Infrastructure Management for Academic Groups / Research Projects
+       c.
+Effective Infrastructure Management for Academic Groups / Research Projects
   3. [Communication](skill_modules/communication)
-       1. How do you write papers?
+       a.
+How do you write papers?
-       2. How do you make good figures?
+       b.
+How do you make good figures?
-       3. How do you read papers?
-       4. How do you review papers?
+       c.
+How do you review papers?
-       5. How do you make a good presentation / poster?
   4. [Intrapersonal](skill_modules/intrapersonal)
-       1. Balancing Priorities
+       a.
+Balancing Priorities
-       2. Time management
+       b.
+Time management
-       3. Dealing with Failure & Rejection
+       c.
+Dealing with Failure & Rejection
-       3. Information channels
+       d.
+Information channels
   5. [Interpersonal](skill_modules/interpersonal)
-       1. How do you be a good mentor / mentee?
+       a.
+How do you be a good mentor / mentee?
-       2. How do you have an effective collaboration?
+       b.
+How do you have an effective collaboration?
   6. [Moving On](skill_modules/moving_on)
-       1. Thesis & Graduation
+       a.
+Thesis & Graduation
-       2. Career Options
+       b.
+Career Options
-       3. Academic Careers
+       c.
+Academic Careers
-       4. Industry Careers
+       d.
+Industry Careers
   7. [The Big Stuff](skill_modules/the_big_stuff)
-       1. What are critical things you should know about your lab/advisor/institution?
+       a.
+What are critical things you should know about your lab/advisor/institution?
-       2. What are "Red Flag" situations, and how do you respond to them?
+       b.
+What are "Red Flag" situations, and how do you respond to them?
-       3. How do you navigate a difficult relationship with an advisor?
+       c.
+How do you navigate a difficult relationship with an advisor?